nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

  ### Viewing a client's details
-* When the app starts, a placeholder on the right panel will prompt you to select a contact on the list.
+* When the app starts, a placeholder on the right panel will prompt you to select a client on the list.
-* **Double-click** on a contact in the contact list to bring up a more detailed view of the client, including information like address and birthday.
+* **Double-click** on a client in the client list to bring up a more detailed view of the client, including information like address and birthday.
 This will bring up something similar to the below.
 ![detailedView.png](images/detailedView.png)
 * The detailed view can be broken down into three main sections:
   * The client's profile picture, highlighted by the purple box.
 This can be updated via the `upload` command.